Walt Disney Pictures Logo

 Meaning and History

-The company’s logo is part of the credits and adorns the entrances to popular theme parks.
+The company’s logo appears in the credits and adorns the entrances to popular theme parks.
 However, for the first 48 years, Disney had no distinctive sign: viewers saw only “Walt Disney Pictures Presents” or “Walt Disney Presents” on the screen.
 Sometimes, they were supplemented by Mickey Mouse’s profile, which was outlined and changed color in the animated version.
 In 1937, the phrase “Walt Disney Pictures” began to be used as a logo.
 It is still relevant, although designers have made minor changes to it.

 What is Walt Disney Pictures?